IssaAbdule/IssaAbdule/README.md

 - 👋 Hi, I’m @IssaAbdule
 - 👀 I’m interested in learning more and more about the coding world.
-- 🌱 I’m currently learning JavaScript, HTML, CSS.
-I Am also furthering my knowledge about Java, C/C++, Python, SQL, and several others.
+- 🌱 I’m currently building personal projects using Java, JavaScript, TypeScript, Angular, Spring Boot, HTML, and CSS.
+- I Am also furthering my knowledge about C/C++, Verilog, MIPS, and embedded systems.
-- 💞️ I’m looking to collaborate on automating software testing.
+- 💞️ I’m looking to collaborate on building software apps that could solve bussiness problems in the real world.
 - 📫 How to reach me issa.abdule@gmail.com

 <!---